Skoda Kodiaq review

 Boot space

 If you go for the seven-seat version you get fractionally less boot space than the five-seat models when all the seats are down, but the difference really is minimal.
-And unlike in some seven-seaters, when the third row of seats are in use there’s still a good amount of room to utilise behind them – in fact, there’s still more boot space than you’ll get in a Vauxhall Corsa.
+And unlike in some seven-seaters, when the third row of seats are in use there’s still a good amount of room to use behind them – in fact, there’s still more boot space than you’ll get in a Vauxhall Corsa.

 Buying & owning